 To address these questions, we use the PeaTMOSS dataset~\citep{jiang2024peatmoss}, which contains 28,575 GitHub repositories that employ models from Hugging Face and PyTorch Hub.
 From this dataset, we extract a stratified statistically representative sample of 650 popular projects (341 using PTMs from Hugging Face Hub and 314 from PyTorch Hub).
-After categorizing these projects by the functional role of PTMs, we focus our analysis on a manually-curated 401 projects that employ PTMs to implement their core functionalities.
+After categorizing these projects by the functional role of PTMs, we focus our analysis on a manually-curated set of 401 projects that use PTMs to implement core functionality.

 We adopt a mixed-methods approach to analyze these target projects.
 For RQ1, we detect and trace PTM usage across these projects, examining how their dependencies on PTMs are structured and documented.
 For RQ2 and RQ3, we first review literature from the SE and ML domains to establish a theoretical grounding on PTM reuse pipelines and their interactions with other learned components (\ie PTMs or scratch-trained models) in ML-enabled systems.
 We then analyze the same 401 projects to qualitatively characterize real-world reuse and multi-model interaction patterns, comparing our empirical observations with theoretical expectations.